leahcimali/Demonstrateur-Vilagil-Federated-Learning-Prediction-De-Flux-Routier/README.md

 To run the visualizations : `streamlit.exe run ./src/Home.py`
 To see the steps to run experiments and visualizations see the docs/how_to_visualize_results.md
+Use experiments after update directories and rename them :
 Experiments results and models : https://drive.google.com/drive/folders/1SDk7oa4IaASBpCoj8BIQrStD3ixo-B2U?usp=drive_link